ArtemSafi/sprinklesgame-policy/PrivacyPolicy.md

 ## Data Security

 We do not collect or store any personal data from users of the App.
+Any data shared through Game Center is managed by Apple according to their security standards.

 ## International Users